-The Gili Islands are a collection of 3 little islands in Indonesia, most popularly accessed by boat from Bali or Lombok.
+The Gili Islands are a group of 3 tiny islands – Gili Trawangan, Gili Meno and Gili Air, most popularly accessed by boat from Bali or Lombok.

+Gili Trawangan is the largest of the three islands and typically attracts the most visitors.
 From Bali, boats depart from Serengan or Padang Bai.
-Tickets include pick up from most towns in South East and South West Bali (Ubud, Seminyak, Uluwatu).
+Ticket prices include pick up from most towns in South East and South West Bali (Ubud, Seminyak, Uluwatu).

 We paid 600,000 rph (£30) for a fast boat return ticket (with pick up from Seminyak and drop off at the airport) which we purchased from a travel agent in Seminyak Highstreet.

-Eventually we made it to the boat and off we ventured to Gili Trawangan.
-Gili T is the most popular of the 3 islands for backpackers and nightlife.
+Eventually, we made it to the boat and off we ventured to Gili Trawangan.
+Gili Trawangan is the most popular of the 3 islands for backpackers and nightlife.
 Gili Meno and Gili Air are known to be the quiet and more relaxing islands of the 3, their beauty remaining intact and less spoilt.

 Turning up again, like we did in Seminyak, with no accommodation booked, we finished our Mojitos.
 Then we began wandering down the single main road that runs around the circumference of the island.
 When I say road, I mean a soil trodden pathway which breaks into sand or concrete at different points along the way.

 The island still had a divide between the resort side and the touristy backpacker side.
 But now, 3 years later, the divide was even more so.
-The addition of numerous bars and restaurants was so evident and the island feel I so vividly remembered was over shadowed by pumping music.
+The addition of numerous bars and restaurants was so evident and the island feels I so vividly remembered were overshadowed by pumping music.
 The main pathway that I previously mentioned was now so consumed by tourists on foot and on bike that we found ourselves continuously dodging the traffic.

 With no motivation to lug our backpacks around any further, we stopped at the first hostel we recognized from Trip Advisor’s recommendations, Gili Beach Bums, and we freshened up.